dennisreimann/website/src/articles/2017-01-03-improve-learning.md

 Grooming my "article backlog" I stored them as notes in my "Evaluate API options" task for the particular project.

 You tuck away the articles you want to consume, connecting them with tasks that actually move you forward.
-You immerse yourself in the topics when the right time has come and you are able to put them into context and action.
+You immerse yourself in the topics when the right time has come and when you are able to put them into context and action.
 This way you do not learn stuff to have it in stock for some day later.
 Which is when you will have most likely forgotten about the details anyways.